Code-Institute-Submissions/dimitri-edel-workout-app/README.md

 ![Edit jogging](static/img/manual/edit_workout_exercise_jogging.jpg)

- However, there is a timer that you can use to facilitate that.
-Upon stopping the timer the results will appear in the time field.
-When you are done with this set, just click on **Add**.
+ However, there is a **timer** that you can use to facilitate that.
+Upon stopping the timer the results will appear in the **time field**.
+Also, if you prefer to keep the screen on, whilest exercising, there is a **check-box** that you can **activate** to do just that.
+My screen goes into sleep mode after one minute of inactivity, and I pefer not to have to enter the PIN on my cell phone every time I want to log the results of the current exercise.
+In the picture above you can see that the , so called, **Wake Lock** was activated.When you are **done** with this set, just click on **Add**.

 ![Jogging results](static/img/manual/edit_workout_exercise_jogging_results.jpg)